laurin/fefe-collector/README.md

 # fefe-collector

 Scrapes, saves and tags [fefe-blog-articles](https://blog.fefe.de/) in a specific time frame.
 Also prints some tag stats.
 Outputs the tagged articles as json and as jsonl ready for [openai fine-tuning](https://platform.openai.com/docs/guides/fine-tuning).

+*Disclaimer: this is just quickly hacked together.*

 ## Usage